Content in Sailthru

 You’ll need to ensure you’re only sending or spidering the right kinds of content pages.
 Typically, one canonical URL each for every article or product page–anything you may want Sailthru to provide to users as recommendations or as the latest items in a feed.
 You may also include additional content types if you’ll want to display them to users, for example, a set of author or brand bios.
 Be sure to tag these in a unique way so that you can later filter them out from article/product displays.
 Typically, you will not include other kinds of pages like landing pages, admin pages, etc., and should ensure these are excluded.

-Note: If you’re using the Content API exclusively, ask your Sailthru implementation team to turn spidering off completely for your account.
+Note: If you’re using Google Product Sync or the Content API exclusively, ask your Sailthru implementation team to turn spidering off completely for your account.

 Additional notes specific to JS Spidering or Content API implementation are below.

 Note: Certain pre-built integrations between Sailthru and other content management systems (for example, your Magento or WordPress instance) automatically sync content with Sailthru, requiring no further configuration using the API or Spider.

 - Perform your initial bulk update of existing content with the job API endpoint’s content_update method.

 - Configure your systems to sync new, future content and any future edits to existing content using the content API endpoint.